 Please read this post if you are looking for a weight lifting program for women over 50.

-Hold onto your muscle or even build a little by keeping your cardio short most often and then focus on weight training to fatigue at least twice a week.
+Hold onto your muscle or even build a little by keeping your cardio short most often and then focus on weight training for women to fatigue at least twice a week.

 -